Saturday, 28th, September, 2024

 What equipment is provided by the event organisers?

-The organisers will provide Double or Single Sit-on Kayaks, Paddles and Buoyancy Aids.
+The organisers will provide, Timing devices, Single Kayaks, Paddles and Buoyancy Aids.
 Competitors will need to bring all other kit required with them.

 back to top